Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Dear user, since there has been a long delay in receiving inquiries from UN member countries.
 The Head of Organizational Inquiry Affairs of the Nations has proposed the formation of a 7-person jury to decide on the remaining countries so that this process can be completed as soon as possible.
 Please pay the legal fee of 2600 dollars immediately.
 Your exclusive international legal code is 20240177806152117.
+* Your case has been sent to the legal and international review unit.